A Guide for New CMOs

 - “The Cure for Your Stalled Transformation?
 Your Brand.”
 Marisa Mulvihill, Chris Burzminski

-- “Eight Essentials of Modern Marketing Plan,” Mat Zucker and Peter Stubbs
+- “Eight Essentials of Modern Marketing Plan,” Mat Zucker

 - “7 Retired CMOs Share Advice To Their Younger Selves,” John Ellet

 - “You’re a CMO, Now What,” Korn Ferry

 - Apple brand purpose, Steve Jobs (1997: 6:54s)